-A picture taken on Dec.
-12, 2012, shows a conference hall inside the Parliament Palace in Bucharest, Romania.
+In this Nov.
+16, 2012 photo, Anca Petrescu, the architect who designed the Parliament Palace, poses inside the building in Bucharest, Romania.
 Twenty-three years after communism collapsed, the Palace of the Parliament, a gargantuan Stalinist symbol and the most concrete legacy of ex-dictator Nicolae Ceausescu, has emerged as an unlikely pillar of Romania's nascent democracy.
 And while it remains one of the most controversial projects of Ceausescu's 25-year rule, albeit one that has gradually found a place in the nation's psyche, it's also now a tourist attraction, visited by tens of thousands of Romanians and foreigners every year.
 (AP Photo/Vadim Ghirda)

 Message Sent Successfully

 Be Sure to Check Out Our Top Headlines